-This was possibly the ultimate project.
+This film was part of what, for me, was possibly the ultimate project.
 A journey around the world in search of the stories at the heart of global trade.
 The human stories of people who are changing society, not just in their own communities but across the planet.
 Connecting with each other.
 Understanding each other.
 Trusting each other.
 Filmed with a small, tight, young crew, we lived and worked in others pockets for two months, creating something we believed would be magical.
-The awards we have been proud to receive hopefully mean that we captured just a little of a remarkable experience.
+The series recently won the highest number of gold awards (eight) at the Cannes Dolphins film festival, including Best Film, Best Director and the rarely-awarded Grand Prix.
+These awards, plus others we have won globally, hopefully mean that we captured just a little of a remarkable experience.

 Overall, we made around thirty pieces of film content, from TV commercials to VR.
 But the main body of work was the series of short documentary films, each featuring a different individual from around the world.
 Most of them are young.
 Each of them, in their own way, want to change the world for the better.
 They want us to understand each other better.
 Trust each other better.
 Collaborate better.
 Work and communicate better.
 And connect better.